 Redlands Security: 405.422.6200

-Redlands offers three different developmental mathematics courses to help prepare students for college level mathematics courses:
+Redlands Community College Mathematics Department offers one developmental mathematics course to help prepare students for college-level mathematics courses:

 This course surveys a variety of mathematical topics needed to prepare students for college-level statistics, quantitative reasoning or STEM path algebraic reasoning course.
 Topics include: numeracy with an emphasis on estimation and fluency with large numbers; evaluating expressions and formulas; rates, ratios, and proportions; percentages; solving equations; linear models; data interpretations including graphs and tables; verbal, algebraic and graphical representations of functions; exponential models.

 Students who do meet required entry-level skills or prerequisites for college-level mathematics courses may be placed in a co-requisite mathematics course.
 Students receive additional remediation topics while completing a college-level mathematics course.
 Redlands Community College Mathematics Department offers one co-requisite college-level mathematics course: